ESTABLISHMENT OF PARENTAGE

 Exception: If the parents previously signed

-a VDP which has been filed with OVRS or if there is a presumption of paternity,
+a VDP which has been filed with OVRS or if there is a presumption of parentage,

 do not pursue non-cooperation of the mother if she fails to appear for the